wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 Make sure bitcoind or elementsd is running in regtest mode and the RPC details in the code match those used by the daemon.

-Clone the repository, move into the new folder and run the code...
+Clone the repository, move into the new folder, run the code...
 ~~~~
 git clone https://github.com/wintercooled/dotnetcoreDynamicJSON-RPC.git
 cd dotnetcoreDynamicJSON-RPC
 dotnet run
 ~~~~

+That's it!

 **If you don't have the .Net Core SDK:**

 The code targets version 2.1 of the .NET Core framework.

-The .NET Core SDK is here: https://www.microsoft.com/net/download
+The .NET Core SDK is here: [https://www.microsoft.com/net/download](https://www.microsoft.com/net/download)

-**Visual Studio Code:**
+**Using Visual Studio Code:**

 You don't need Visual Studio Code to edit the code, you can use any text editor.
-Visual Studio Code is a nice IDE and debugging in it is easy though, so it is easy to recommend. https://code.visualstudio.com
+Visual Studio Code is a nice IDE and debugging in it is easy though, so it is easy to recommend. [https://code.visualstudio.com](https://code.visualstudio.com)

 After installing Visual Studio Code you will need to add the C# language extension:

 Open Visual Studio Code and click the "Tools and languages" box on the welcome screen.
 Select C# from the available extensions (id: ms-vscode.csharp).

-Prerequisites and set up guides are listed and linked to here: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code
+Prerequisites and set up guides are listed and linked to here: [https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code)

 **If you already have the .NET Core SDK and Visual Studio Code with C# set up:**